Astrodome Texas Legacy Sculpture + More in Carruth Plaza

 A tall monolith marks the center of Carruth Plaza.
 Nearby is where most of these sculptures are located.

 Crossing the street between the Astrodome and NRG Stadium was one more sculpture.
 I could not find a plaque crediting the sculptor.
 It depicts a bull with flared nostrils in a running pose.
 Anyone wishing to ride this raging bundle of muscle and fury would have quite a time of it!

 We walked the entire perimeter of the Astrodome to make sure that we did not miss any sculptures.
-There is one missing however!
+There is one missing, however!
 It is the one pictured below.Chief Touch the Clouds was donated by the sculptor David McGary and his wife to the Houston Livestock Show and Rodeo in 1998.
-The 20,000 pound sculpture which stood 18 feet high was too large to be moved to the Carruth Plaza and was in need of some restoration.
-The HLS&R sold it to the city of Edmond, Oklahoma where it now resides among many other sculptures in that art loving community.
-The sculpture depicts the Minneconjou Teton Lakota Chief who was said to be the cousin of Chief Crazy Horse.
+The 20,000-pound sculpture, which stood 18 feet high, was too large to be moved to the Carruth Plaza and needed some restoration.
+The HLS&R sold it to the city of Edmond, Oklahoma where it now resides among many other sculptures in that loving art community.
+The statue depicts the Minneconjou Teton Lakota Chief who was said to be the cousin of Chief Crazy Horse.

 I hope you enjoyed this look at the bronze sculptures near our iconic Astrodome.
 The Astrodome address is 8400 Kirby Drive, Houston, Texas 77054.